-If you want to get XRP right now, you can use Poloniex to get an XRP wallet.
+Binance is a fast growing exchange that started in the mid of the 2017 year and is rapidly adopting many new cryptocurrencies for its users.
+If you want to get XRP right now, you can use Binance to get an XRP wallet.

 However, you should not store your XRP for more than 1-2 days on an exchange (any exchange) as exchanges can shut down or go into issues at any time and put you at risk of losing your stored coins.

-When I needed to get ahold of XRP urgently, I used Changelly to convert my bitcoins into XRP & stored them on my Poloniex wallet.
+When I needed to get ahold of XRP urgently, I used Binance to convert my bitcoins into XRP & stored them in my Binance wallet.

 You can, later on, transfer these XRP to the Ledger Nano S (or any other hardware wallet that supports XRP).